KxSystems/nano/README.md

 ### Write (`write.q`)
    1. performs three write tests
-      1. `open append tiny`: appending four integers to the end of list (this operation includes opening and closing a file): `[; (); ,; 2 3 5 7]`
+      1. `open append tiny`: appending tiny integer list to the end of list (this operation includes opening and closing a file): `[; (); ,; 2 3 5 7]`
-      1. `append tiny`: appending four integers to a handle of a kdb+ file: `H: hopen ...; H 2 3 5 7`
+      1. `append tiny`: appending tiny integer list to a handle of a kdb+ file: `H: hopen ...; H 2 3 5 7`
       1. `open replace tiny`: overwriting file content with two integers: `[; (); :; 42 7]`
    1. `create list`: creates a list in memory (function `til`), i.e. allocating memory and filling it with consecutive longs.
 The length of the list depends is set by `SEQWRITETESTLIMIT`.
    1. `write rate`: writes the list (`set`) to file `readtest`.
    1. `sync rate`: calling system command `sync` on `readtest`.
-   1. `open append small`: appends a block of 16k many times to a file.
+   1. `open append small`: appends a small integer list many times to a file.
-   1. `open append mid sym`: appends a block of 32M symbols many times to a file.
+   1. `open append large sym`: appends a large block a few times to a file.
 The result file is the `sym` column of a splayed table used in the `xasc` test.
    1. saves files for meta test:
-      1. two long lists of length 16 k (size 128 k)
+      1. two long lists of length 63k
-      1. a long list of length 4 M (size 32 M)
+      1. a long list of length 31M

 ### Sequential read (`read.q`)